-Panama’s overall healthcare system was ranked at number 95 of the top 100 healthcare systems in the world in 2022, but most expats prefer the country’s private hospitals to its public ones.
+Panama’s overall healthcare system was ranked at number 95 of the top 100 healthcare systems in the world, but most expats prefer the country’s private hospitals to its public ones.
 The elite private facilities – some with ties to top U.S. hospitals – provide faster and more specialized care with patient comfort as a top priority.
-While there isn’t a difference in currency (you can use U.S. dollars in Panama) the cost of excellent private healthcare in Panama is much lower than in the United States.
+While there isn’t a difference in currency (you can use U.S. dollars in Panama), the cost of excellent private healthcare in Panama is much lower than in the United States.
 Still, with prices on the rise, insurance is still highly recommended.

 This guide will provide expats and digital nomads with what they need to know to navigate the healthcare system in Panama.